vrxyt/livsee/README.md

     - Execute rights to rtmp_sslive.sh and rtmp_convert.sh
     - Write rights to /var/log/rachni
     - Full access to your recordings folder (configured in rtmp.conf and main.conf)
-  - Probably lots of other stuff I'm forgetting.